open-cluster-management-io/policy-collection/docs/CONTRIBUTING.md

    **Tip:** Provide comments in the pull request to help describe any details about your policy that may be useful to reviewers.

-5. Add the [policy-collection OWNERS](https://github.com/open-cluster-management/policy-collection/blob/master/OWNERS) as reviewers to the pull request so that they receive notifications about the pull request.
+5. Add the [policy-collection OWNERS](https://github.com/open-cluster-management/policy-collection/blob/main/OWNERS) as reviewers to the pull request so that they receive notifications about the pull request.

-6. After the pull request is reviewed and approved, select **Squash and Merge** in your pull request to merge the changes into the master branch of the repository.
+6. After the pull request is reviewed and approved, select **Squash and Merge** in your pull request to merge the changes into the main branch of the repository.